-Applicants admitted provisionally will be required to complete successfully twelve semester hours in the first semester, pass any required developmental course work, and maintain a cumulative GPA of 2.0.
-Satisfactory fulfillment of all additional conditions stated as a part of the provisional admission contract is required for continued enrollment at Spring Hill College.
+Applicants admitted provisionally will be required to complete successfully twelve semester hours in the first semester, pass any required developmental course work, and maintain a cumulative GPA of 2.0 in order to have the provisional status removed.
+Satisfactory fulfillment of any additional conditions is also required for continued enrollment at Spring Hill College.

-Some students are required to attend the Summer Development Program prior to admission to Spring Hill College.
-Each participant is evaluated to determine academic needs in reading and English.
-Academic and personal counseling, as well as tutoring services, are provided.
-Satisfactory completion of course work is required prior to admission for the fall semester.
+Some students are required to attend summer school prior to admission to Spring Hill College.
+Students should have their course choices approved by the Office of Student Academic Services prior to enrolling in any summer program.
+Satisfactory completion of six hours of course work with a grade of "C" or better is required prior to admission for the fall semester.